LumosLiang/C-Interview-Prep/Interview/Summary/dotnet_c_sharp_summary.md

 > This default choice also ensures you don't use a language that requires types or runtime behavior not available in your target framework.
 > Choosing a language version newer than the default can cause hard to diagnose compile-time and runtime errors.

-complier, lnaguage, .net, their relationship are strictly linked.
+complier, language, .net, their relationship are strictly linked.

 https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version